newageoflight/gsse-anki/primer.md

 - Short term and daily tasks will be listed under the [Task List](https://www.notion.so/c1ca86a78f4641c7931794a5992536f2?v=80471d32cf8f410095f980581752fd52).
 This includes things like fixing issues and errata.

 ## Discussions and questions
-- Feel free to post in the Discord or on Facebook if you have any discussion points or questions to raiseo
+- Feel free to post in the Discord or on Facebook if you have any discussion points or questions to raise